How Do Housecalls Work With COVID-19?

 why choose a mobile vet?

 A mobile vet is the perfect option for anyone wanting the convenience of having their dogs and cats examined and treated at home.
-Those who work from home, have busy family lives, have difficulty transporting their pet, who have multiple pets, or who want to avoid the traffic and waiting room, find mobile veterinarians a great fit for their family.
-Most people find housecall vet visits to be more personalized and less stressful than a traditional vet appointment.
+Those who work from home, have busy family lives, have difficulty transporting their pet, or who want to avoid the traffic and waiting room, find mobile veterinarians a great fit for their family.
+We find home visits especially beneficial for senior and geriatric pets, pets with terminal illnesses, and pets who have recently had surgery.

 will you travel to my home outside of Austin?